-ETFs and index funds each present pros and cons for organization the costs of the fundamental assets.
-In some cases the dissimilarity in fees might favor one over the other.
+ETFs and index funds each present the pros and cons of the organization the costs of the fundamental assets.
+In some cases, the dissimilarity in fees might favor one over the other.
 Investors can buy no-load index funds without incurring any transaction costs.
 Investors buying ETFs have to pay brokerage commissions.

 The structure of an ETF results in lesser taxes versus the equivalent index fund.
 This is because the way in which ETFs are shaped and redeemed eliminates the need to sell securities.
-With index funds, securities are bought and sold even though with lower turnover than a typical actively manage fund.
-This deal will generate capital gains that have to be spread to the unit holders.
+With index funds, securities are bought and sold even though with lower turnover than a typical actively managed fund.
+This deal will generate capital gains that have to be spread to the unitholders.